grompe/BTWTweak/patcher/readme.txt

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".

+- Changed configurable Hardcore Spawn radius so it can only be increased from default value of 2000 blocks.

+- Added blood wood planks and stairs to microblock merging.

 v0.9n

 - Fixed axes not harvesting logs properly due to incomplete BTW refactoring.